-<1%.
+ICP-AES measurements on Aluminum have a coefficient of variation that is typically <1%.
 The reported uncertainty for TCN measurements reflects random Poisson errors.
-Normalized concentrations in Table 4.1 are scaled according to Lal (1991, his table 2) and modified according to Stone (2000) using new values for the muogenic TCN contribution and a sea-level, high latitude (SLHL) production rate of 5.1 10Be atom g-1·a-1 (Gosse and Stone, 2001) and a 26Al/10Be production ratio of 5.94 (Gosse et al., 1996).
+Normalized concentrations in Table 4.1 are scaled according to Lal (1991, his table 2) and modified according to Stone (2000) using new values for the muogenic TCN contribution and a sea-level, high latitude (SLHL) production rate of 5.1 10Be atoms g-1·a-1 (Gosse and Stone, 2001) and a 26Al/10Be production ratio of 5.94 (Gosse et al., 1996).